 If you are a casual user don't spend more money on a Pro machine, you will never, ever need it, period.
 On the other hand, if you're a pro user or you are going to get a MacBook Pro anyway you have two options:

-Even though the MacBook Pro M1 machines are newer and, in some aspects, better than the Intel-based MacBook Pro 16" is still an inferior device for many use cases; the smaller display is its biggest downside, and no having a dedicated graphic option on the M1 may restrict many use cases.
+Even though the MacBook Pro M1 machines are newer and, in some respects, better than the Intel-based MacBook Pro 16" is still an inferior device for many use cases; the smaller display is its biggest downside, and not having a dedicated graphic option on the M1 may restrict many use cases.

 It doesn't matter if you get the MacBook Pro 13" or 16", you need to be aware of the M1 advantages and limitations:

-M1 consumes way less energy (more power efficient)
+- M1 consumes less energy (more power efficient)

 About first-generation devices

-M1 chips aren't really the first generation, it's based on the Apple A14 Bionic Chip used on all the iPhone 12's, but it's the first time it's being used on a laptop.
+M1 chips aren't the first generation, it's based on the Apple A14 Bionic Chip used on all the iPhone 12s, but it's the first time it's being used on a laptop.

-The problem here is that we don't have an idea of the long-term performance or stability of the processors will be.
-Apple has, almost always, delivered good, stable, long-term devices, but there is no real proof for this.
+The problem here is that we don't have an idea of the long-term performance or stability of the processors.
+Apple has always delivered good, stable, long-term devices, but there is no real proof of this.

 Buy for what is offered today